 Plural vs Plural Possessive Form

-Many new writers do not know the difference between plural & plural possessive words.
+Just like we saw in our post comparing the words boxes or box’s, many new writers do not know the difference between plural & plural possessive words.

 - Plural – The form of a word that indicates there is more than one of something.
 For examples, “dogs” to indicate multiple dogs.